Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06a-data-warehouse-load.md

-# Load data into a warehouse using T-SQL
+# Lab 2: Load data into a warehouse using T-SQL

+## Estimated duration: 30 minutes

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

-This lab will take approximately **30** minutes to complete.
+In this hands-on lab, you will learn how to load data into a Microsoft Fabric data warehouse using T-SQL.
+You will first create a lakehouse, upload files, and create tables in the lakehouse.
+Then, you will create a data warehouse, define fact and dimension tables, and load data into the warehouse using T-SQL stored procedures.
+Finally, you will perform analytical queries to validate the data.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create a lakehouse
+- Task 2: Upload a file
+- Task 3: Create a table in the lakehouse
+- Task 4: Create a warehouse
+- Task 5: Create fact table, dimensions and view
+- Task 6: Load data to the warehouse
+- Task 7: Run analytical queries

-## Create a lakehouse
+### Task 1: Create a lakehouse

-Now that you have a workspace, it's time to create a data lakehouse for your data files.
+In this task, you will create a data lakehouse in Microsoft Fabric for storing and managing your data files.

 1. Return to your workspace and click the **+ New item (1)** icon.